PaavoT/RepData_PeerAssessment1/PA1_template.md

 This was already done at the beginnig in the preprocessing phase; see variable 'is_weekend'.

-**2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.**
+**2. Make a panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.**